ahmediqbg/ahmediqbg.github.io/_posts/2020-05-30-snort-intrusion-detection-rule-writing-and-pcap-analysis.markdown

     -   Double click 'Squert' on the desktop and login.
         You should see alerts indicating ZEUS Trojan activity.
     -   If you don't see these alerts, this is bad and you must troubleshoot.

+## Lab 2: Boleto Malware Snort Rule Writing and PCAP analysis

+- Go to <http://malware-traffic-analysis.net/> and download the pcap file from the 'YOUR HOLIDAY PRESENT' exercise.

+TODO